MaastrichtU-IDS/RdfUpload/README.md

 # About
-This project uploads a RDF file into a SPARQL V1.1 endpoint.
+This project uploads a RDF file into a specified SPARQL V1.1 endpoint.
 It is possible to optionally define an update endpoint, username and password.

+This Docker container is part of the LODQuA pipeline (https://github.com/MaastrichtU-IDS/dqa_pipeline/).

 # Docker
 ## Build
 ```